ShadowoftheRedFox/CY-Tech-Truck-Project/README.md

 - [ ] Planning realisation
 - [ ] The whole project...
 - [ ] Add another shell file to call the clean method of the Makefile file
+- [x] Check if "-h" is in the arguments and display a help message
+- [x] Check if the first argument is a csv file that exist

 ## Functionnality limits